Cytocentric Visionaries: Dr. Adrien Moya, University of Miami

 So I am a big fan of low oxygen isolation of MSC.

-In Part Two, we talk with Dr. Moya about the fate of cells in regenerative medicine implants.
+In part 2, we talk with Dr. Moya to learn why cell fate matters in MSC regenerative medicine.

 If you would like to be featured in our Cytocentric Visionary Series, contact us.
 We would love to hear about your work.